April 3–April 5, 2017

 Missions Week at Gordon College is an annual event that highlights the college's strong history of global missions.
-The week includes two chapel services, three evening dialog sessions and daily access to missions representatives from various mission boards.
+The week generally includes two chapel gatherings, multiple forums, a film screening, and daily access to missions representatives from various mission boards.

 African Inland Missions